dotnet/diagnostics/documentation/design-docs/ipc-protocol.md

 Command Code: `0x0202`

 The `CollectTracing` Command is used to start a streaming session of event data.
 The runtime will attempt to start a session and respond with a success message with a payload of the `sessionId`.
-The event data is streamed in the `netperf` format.
+The event data is streamed in the `nettrace` format.
 The stream begins after the response Message from the runtime to the client.
 The client is expected to continue to listen on the transport until the connection is closed.

 In the event there is an [error](#Errors), the runtime will attempt to send an error message and subsequently close the connection.

 The client is expected to send a [`StopTracing`](#StopTracing) command to the runtime in order to stop the stream, as there is a "run down" at the end of a stream session that transmits additional metadata.

-If the stream is stopped prematurely due to a client or server error, the `netperf` file generated will be incomplete and should be considered corrupted.
+If the stream is stopped prematurely due to a client or server error, the `nettrace` file generated will be incomplete and should be considered corrupted.

 #### Inputs:

 Header: `{ Magic; Size; 0x0202; 0x0000 }`

 * `uint circularBufferMB`: The size of the circular buffer used for buffering event data while streaming
+* `uint format`: 0 for the legacy NetPerf format and 1 for the NetTrace format
 * `string outputPath`: currently unused, and should be 0 length
 * `array<provider_config> providers`: The providers to turn on for the streaming session